ClimateImpactLab/energy-code-release-2020/README.md

 conda activate energy_env_py3

 ```
-Please remember that you will need to activate this environment whenever you run python scripts in this repo.
+Please remember that you will need to activate this environment whenever you run python scripts in this repo, including the `pip install -e .` commands in the following section.

 Also, you need to install Jupyter for the scc calculation code
 ```